fbreitwieser/krakenuniq/README.md

 ## Usage

-For usage, see `kraken_hll --help`.
+For usage, see `krakenu --help`.
 Note that you can use the same database as Kraken with one difference - instead of the files `DB_DIR/taxonomy/nodes.dmp` and `DB_DIR/taxonomy/names.dmp` than kraken relies upon, `kraken-hll` needs the file `DB_DIR/taxDB`.
 This can be generated with the script `build_taxdb`: `KRAKEN_DIR/build_taxdb DB_DIR/taxonomy/names.dmp DB_DIR/taxonomy/nodes.dmp > DB_DIR/taxDB`.
 The code behind the taxDB is based on [k-SLAM](https://github.com/aindj/k-SLAM).

 ### Differences to `kraken`
- - Use `kraken_hll --report-file FILENAME ...` to write the kraken report to `FILENAME`.
+ - Use `krakenu --report-file FILENAME ...` to write the kraken report to `FILENAME`.
- - Use `kraken_hll --db DB1 --db DB2 --db DB3 ...` to first attempt, for each k-mer, to assign it based on DB1, then DB2, then DB3.
-You can use this to prefer identifications based on DB1 (e.g. human and contaminant sequences), then DB2 (e.g. completed bacterial genomes), then DB3, etc. Note that this option is incompatible with `kraken_hll-build --generate-taxonomy-ids-for-sequences` since the taxDB between the databases has to be absolutely the same.
+ - Use `krakenu --db DB1 --db DB2 --db DB3 ...` to first attempt, for each k-mer, to assign it based on DB1, then DB2, then DB3.
+You can use this to prefer identifications based on DB1 (e.g. human and contaminant sequences), then DB2 (e.g. completed bacterial genomes), then DB3, etc. Note that this option is incompatible with `krakenu-build --generate-taxonomy-ids-for-sequences` since the taxDB between the databases has to be absolutely the same.
  - Add a suffix `.gz` to output files to generate gzipped output files

 ### Differences to `kraken-build`
- - Use `kraken_hll-build --generate-taxonomy-ids-for-sequences ...` to add pseudo-taxonomy IDs for each sequence header.
+ - Use `krakenu-build --generate-taxonomy-ids-for-sequences ...` to add pseudo-taxonomy IDs for each sequence header.
 An example for the result using this is in the ouput above - one read has been assigned specifically to `KC207814.1 Human herpesvirus 4 strain Mutu, complete genome`.
  - `seqid2taxid.map` mapping sequence IDs to taxonomy IDs does NOT parse or require `>gi|`, but rather the sequence ID is the header up to just before the first space